-One typically doesn’t enjoy mowing the lawn or pulling weeds.
-But Frilu will make you enjoy Pulling Weeds with this palate cleanser course.
+But Frilu Toronto will make you enjoy Pulling Weeds with this palate cleanser course.

-At the bottom of the dish is a traditional Italian custard dessert, zabaglione, with fresh Ontario Strawberries.
+At the bottom of the dish was a traditional Italian custard dessert, zabaglione, with fresh Ontario Strawberries.

 Did you know?
 Frilu used carbonized coconut husk to give the dirt it’s colour.